Trust (rock band): History

-In early July 2008, Trust's original line-up reformed to perform a 1979 to 1986 best of gig at the Festival des Terres Neuvas.
-In September 2008, a new album, 13 à table (Thirteen at the Table) was released.
+In early July 2006, Trust's extended classic line-up, later upgraded by a DJ, reformed to perform a gig at the Festival des Terres Neuvas, which was later released as a live album.
+After a jubilee gig in 2007, 30 years after their first appearance on stage at the Paris Olympia venue, an album of all-new material, 13 à table (Thirteen at the Table) was recorded and released in September 2008.

-In 2012, Bonvoisin stated that there will be no Trust reunification and also no remastered albums.
-However, later in the year the band was added to the Sonisphere France line-up.
+In 2012, Bonvoisin stated that there would be no Trust reunification and also no remastered albums.
+However, later in the year the band was added to the Sonisphere France line-up, but cancelled soon afterward.
+Bonvoisin started touring in 2013 with a line-up excluding Krief under the moniker "Kollektif AK47" before disbanding again.